Mandela Barnes: Lieutenant Governor of Wisconsin (2019–2023)

 In January 2018, Barnes announced his candidacy for lieutenant governor of Wisconsin in the 2018 election.
 He won the Democratic Party of Wisconsin straw poll in June 2018 with 80.9% of the vote, earning 617 out of 763 votes.
 During the primary, his name was omitted from election notices in three newspapers in two different counties.
 The day before the election, his picture was used in a local news report about a fatal motorcycle crash.

 On August 14, 2018, Barnes won the Democratic primary in a landslide over Sheboygan businessman Kurt Kober, and became the running mate of Democratic gubernatorial nominee Tony Evers.
-Evers and Barnes won the November 2018 election, narrowly defeating incumbent Republicans Scott Walker and Rebecca Kleefisch, 49.5% to 48.4%.
+Evers and Barnes won the November general election, narrowly defeating incumbent Republicans Scott Walker and Rebecca Kleefisch, 49.5% to 48.4%.
 Barnes became Wisconsin's first African American lieutenant governor and the nation's youngest lieutenant governor.